OpenRIAServices/OpenRiaServices/src/OpenRiaServices.Server.EntityFrameworkCore/Framework/README.md

         => DbContext.Entry(entity).State = EntityState.Added; // Or  DbContext.Add, but it might add related entities differently

     public void UpdateMyEntity(MyEntity entity)
-        => AttachAsModified(entity); // This sets state to Modified and set modified status on individual properties based on client changes and if `RountTripOriginal` attribute is specified or not
+        => base.AttachAsModified(entity); // This sets state to Modified and set modified status on individual properties based on client changes and if `RountTripOriginal` attribute is specified or not

     public void DeleteMyEntity(MyEntity entity)
         => DbContext.Entry(entity).State =  EntityState.Deleted;